Does Your Company Need Verification That Exports Are Freely Marketed Without Restriction and Approved For Sale in the United States and Florida?

 Some foreign governments require a “Certificate of Free Sale.”
 These are sometimes also referred to as a “Certificate for Export” or “Certificate to Foreign Governments.”
 The Florida Chamber of Commerce can issue you a Certificate of Free Sale, evidence that a product was manufactured in, packaged, or distributed from the state of Florida freely without restriction, and approved by the regulatory authorities in the country of origin (United States).
 Products include:

 - Cosmetics and Medical Devices

-The Florida Chamber does not offer Certificates of Free sale for raw agricultural commodities, dairy products, poultry or meat products, dietary supplements, human or animal drugs or biologics.
-Please contact the FDA for more information. (see below)
+The Florida Chamber does not offer Certificates of Free sale for raw agricultural commodities, dairy products, poultry or meat products, dietary supplements, human/animal drugs or biologics, or ingestible/edible CBD products.
+Please contact the FDA for more information.

 3-Step Process for Applying for a Certificate of Free Sale

 - Letter from manufacturer on the letterhead of manufacturer attesting to the source of manufacturing for all products listed in the certificate (submitted once every 12 months).

 The manufacture’s name must be the exact name as it appears on all government issued licenses and registration.
 If you are a bulk distributor and unable to submit a letter from each manufacturer directly, you must submit a notarized declaration issued on your own company’s letterhead attesting to the source of manufacturing (name and address of manufacturer).